Hybrid and in-person options available

 Training and education in biopharmaceutical processing are exceptionally laboratory intensive.
 At JIB our students spend less time in traditional classroom settings and more time in JIB’s pilot-scale facility fully equipped with the most advanced technologies and processes used by industry to manufacture biopharmaceuticals.

-For the hybrid option, the Fall 2020 and Spring 2021 schedule for courses requiring the completion of on-site hands-on laboratory related coursework will be available prior to the start of each respective semester.
+For the hybrid option, the fall and spring schedule for courses requiring the completion of on-site hands-on laboratory related coursework will be available prior to the start of each respective semester.
 In each instance, the on-site coursework will be scheduled in continuous late-semester blocks to avoid the necessity of frequent travel.